 Reusable mug

-Bear safety gear (bear spray, flare pen launcher and other essential outdoor gear is available at local outdoor storesin Squamish)
+Bear safety gear like Bear Spray and Air Horn.
+Essential outdoor gear is available at local outdoor storesin Squamish.

 Of course, what you pack is mostly a matter of personal choice, but with this list we hope we gave you a leg up while packing.
 Have any questions?
 Don’t hesitate to reach out!
 We love the pre-holiday fun just as much as you do, and don’t mind helping you pack for the adventure of your lifetime.